1MoreTechGuy/TrueNAS-API-Scripts/README.md

 ## SemaphoreUI

 This script can be automated via platforms such as SemaphoreUI.

+REMINDER: You need to install the dependencies on your semaphore host system or instance before running this script.

 A variable group can be used to define the environment variables.
-SemaphoreUI acceptes JSON as way to mass upload the variables and values.
+SemaphoreUI accepts JSON as way to mass upload the variables and values.

 ```json
 {